-- A. A candidate for County elected office shall not: - use funds raised and designated as campaign funds for the personal benefit of the candidate or for payment of attorneys' fees and other legal expenses arising from civil, criminal, or administrative actions based on conduct not directly related to the campaign or official duties; - 2. convert surplus campaign funds or interest earned on campaign funds to personal income; - 3. seek or claim a personal tax deduction or other economic benefit for surplus campaign funds disbursed to a charity; or - 4. borrow from campaign funds or lend them to another person or group. - B. A candidate for County elected office, or another person on behalf of the candidate or a campaign committee of the candidate, shall not knowingly pay more than the fair market value for goods or services purchased for the campaign. - C. Campaign funds shall not be paid to a member of the candidate's immediate family as an employee or for goods or services provided to the campaign unless the amounts paid do not exceed the fair market value of the goods or services provided. - D. A candidate for County elected office or a committee controlled by a candidate shall not use campaign funds to make a contribution to another candidate running for office or to a committee supporting an opposing candidate for office. - E. Campaign funds shall not be used to pay fines or other monetary penalties or costs assessed against a candidate by a court or other body, unless the fine, penalty, or cost is assessed as a result of prescribed actions by a member or employee or a campaign committee or another person acting on behalf of the candidate under circumstances where the candidate did not know of or have reason to know of those actions.
+A. A Candidate shall not:

+1. use funds raised and designated as campaign funds for the personal benefit of the Candidate or for payment of attorneys' fees and other legal expenses arising from civil, criminal, or administrative actions based on conduct not directly related to the campaign or official duties;

+2. convert surplus campaign funds or interest earned on campaign funds to personal income;

+3. seek or claim a personal tax deduction or other economic benefit for surplus campaign funds disbursed to a charity; or

+4. borrow from campaign funds or lend them to another person or group.

+B. A Candidate, or another person on behalf of the Candidate or a campaign committee of the Candidate, shall not knowingly pay more than the fair market value for goods or services purchased for the campaign.

+C. Campaign funds shall not be paid to a member of the Candidate's immediate family as an employee.
+Goods or services shall not be provided to the Campaign by a member of the Candidate's immediate family unless the amounts paid do not exceed the fair market value of the goods or services provided.

+D. A Candidate or a committee controlled by a Candidate shall not use campaign funds to make a contribution to another Candidate running for office or to a committee supporting an opposing Candidate for office.

+E. Campaign funds shall not be used to pay fines or other monetary penalties or costs assessed against a candidate by a court or other body, unless the fine, penalty, or cost is assessed as a result of prescribed actions by a member or employee or a campaign committee or another person acting on behalf of the Candidate under circumstances where the candidate did not know of or have reason to know of those actions.